 What could be the effect of the halt on EB-5 applications from these countries?

-U.S. immigration lawyers are advising caution regarding whether these changes may impact EB-5 applications from these countries.
+U.S. immigration lawyers are advising caution regarding how these changes may impact EB-5 applications from these countries.
 They recommend that foreign nationals wait for more official information before making decisions about their immigration pathways to the U.S.

 Joey Barnett of WR Immigration says that the halt should not directly affect these petitions, as they are employment-based fifth-preference visas and not “public charge” requests.